flameddd/blog/2020-02-11：Why Twitter render GIF image with HTML video tag.md

-# Why Twitter render GIF image with HTML <video /> tag
+# Why Twitter render GIF image with HTML video tag

 ## TL;DR
 - size: GIFs are a terrible format for storing video.